-Notational systems have transformed human cognitive abilities.
-But as with any technology, it is important that we not allow their benefits to blind us to their costs.
-When notation becomes the principal medium in which the creative act exhibits itself, there is the tendency to believe that composition manifests primarily in the act of writing.
-In contrast, musicians of the Black Atlantic have not made scripts their primary vehicle for composition.
-Instead, their music has been disseminated primarily by means of person-to-person encounters and recordings, allowing the transfer of ideas without essential recourse to scripts and notation systems.

-As is typical of most oral traditions, music is not something composed by one person and performed by another.
-Rather, composition and performance are combined, and a new musical entity is created on each occasion, reflecting the uniqueness of each performer and performance situation while maintaining its connection to designated musical forms.
+Notational systems have transformed human cognitive abilities.20 But as with any technology, it is important that we not allow their benefits to blind us to their costs.21 When notation becomes the principal medium in which the creative act exhibits itself, there is the tendency to believe that composition manifests primarily in the act of writing.22 In contrast, musicians of the Black Atlantic have not made scripts their primary vehicle for composition.
+Instead, their music has been disseminated primarily by means of person-to-person encounters and recordings, allowing the transfer of ideas without essential recourse to scripts and notation systems.23 bined, and a new musical entity is created on each occasion, reflecting the uniqueness of each performer and performance situation while maintaining its connection to designated musical forms.
 Improvisation requires that each performer meet the challenges presented both by sonic patterns within the music and by other factors in the performance situation.
 In this way, the music models the kind of performances individuals might conceivably show in dealing creatively with novel and unanticipated circumstances.
 It resists the pull toward standardization by inviting each individual to work out their response to circumstances both well known and novel.